 You'll take nine months of taught classes, followed by approximately three months of independent research and dissertation writing in association with industry or research collaborators.

 The course begins by reviewing the fundamentals of structural geology, maps, and mathematics, before moving on to the more advanced modules.
 You’ll receive advanced training in structural geology and tectonics, geological model construction and the practical application of structural geology.
 You'll also gain training in interpreting sub-surface data, the principles of underlying data acquisition and processing, plus the opportunity to specialise in either hydrocarbon, geothermal or ores within semester 2.

 Fundamental to the emerging Energy Transition is the need to understand structural controls in the sub-surface, for both renewable and traditional energy acquisition/storage.
 This course will focus on the practical application of structural geology, preparing you for employment in a breadth of energy and resource-facing industries, including geothermal, hydrothermal, CCS (carbon capture and storage), hydrocarbons, rare minerals and ores, energy and hydrogen storage, and shallow hazard risking.

-Some of the modules you will study are spread over a full semester, while most are short and intensive.
-They are devised to develop your advanced understanding of key topics (including large scale tectonics, basin evolution and reservoir scale deformation) and your technical ability through the use of industry-leading software.
+Some of the modules you'll study are spread over a full semester, while most are short and intensive.
+They are devised to develop your advanced understanding of key topics, including large-scale tectonics, basin evolution and reservoir scale deformation, and your technical ability through the use of industry-leading software.

 Structural Geology Independent Project